alexlobera/leanjs_OLD_NX/src/pages/blog/server-side-rendering-ssr-made-easy-react.md

 What is the cost of using a framework?
 The obvious is, it might cover use cases that you don't need.
 The true cost in my view is the cost of learning and the cost of change.

-### The cost of learning in the abstract <a name="cost-of-learning"></a>
+### The cost of learning <a name="cost-of-learning"></a>

 There is a cost associated to learning domain knowledge that belongs to a particular level of abstraction (framework), and that might not be useful in more concrete implementations (libraries).

-For instance, if the framework uses a specific implementation of a router that is tight to the solutions and cases the framework wants to address, you might learn how to make that abstraction of a router work, but you won't know how the actual rotuer works.
+For instance, if the framework uses a specific implementation of a router that is tight to the solutions and use cases the framework wants to address, you might learn how to make that abstraction of a router work, but you won't know how the actual rotuer works.
 Example, folloging some naming convetion or folder structure you could generate the routes of the application without understanding how the router works.

 I'm not suggesting that we should not use abstractions.
 Abstractions are very important.
 They help us do robust things faster by removing the cognitive overhead of understanding all the pieces involved.
-If you are very abstract, you might move fast now, but slower in the future.
+You should also consider that if you are very abstract, you might move fast now, but slower in the future.
 It's difficult to optimize or improve concrete parts if you don't understand them.

-### The cost of change in the abstract <a name="cost-of-change"></a>
+### The cost of change <a name="cost-of-change"></a>

 Another thing we should consider when deciding how many levels of abstraction we want to be in is what the cost of change will be.
 Will it be easy to change some concrete implementation of the framework for something else in the future?
 Frameworks help us do robust things faster.
 Robust in the future could potentially become rigid, meaning no flexible.